lucaswinningham/recipes/entrees/subs.md

 - [ ] 2.
 Preheat the oven to 400°F and on a baking sheet, lay the bread outside down and spread the caesar pesto to the bread surfaces.
 Season with salt and pepper.
 - [ ] 3.
 Add layers of mozzarella cheese, bacon, and chicken to bottom half of bread.
 - [ ] 4.
 Bake for 10-15 minutes.
 - [ ] 5.
 Remove the baking sheet from the oven.
-Add tomatoes avocado, shredded lettuce, and other desired toppings to the bottom half.
+Add tomatoes, avocado, shredded lettuce, and other desired toppings to the bottom half.
 - [ ] 6.
 Slice and serve with potato chips.
 Serves four.

 # Turkey, Avocado, and Bacon Sub